-Pesticides are required to be approved by MinFAL before placing on the market.
+Pesticides are required to be approved by MinAF before placing on the market.
 Validity of approval is 10 years.
 If the approval conditions are continued, the validity can be extended 10 more years.

-MinFAL abolished its previous regulation and published the revised Turkish Food Codex Regulation on Maximum Residue Levels of Pesticides on 11/25/2016.
+MinAF abolished its previous regulation and published the revised Turkish Food Codex Regulation on Maximum Residue Levels of Pesticides on 11/25/2016.

-The Regulation also covers foodstuffs of plant and animal origin to be used as fresh, processed and/or composite food in or on which pesticide residues may be present.
+This regulation also covers foodstuffs of plant and animal origin to be used as fresh, processed and/or composite food in or on which pesticide residues may be present.
 It does not apply to the manufacture of products other than food, or sowing or planting, or products used for authorization of active substances in line with relevant legislation.
-The Regulation has 5 Annexes:
+The regulation has five Annexes:

-- Annex 1, animal and plant origin foodstuff categories, sub-categories and names of foodstuffs - Annex-2, Maximum Residue Levels (MRLs) of Pesticides which are authorized in Turkey - Annex-3, MRLs authorized in European Union (EU legislation) - Annex-4, Pesticides no longer authorized for usage in Turkey - Annex-5, LOD (Level of Detection) for some pesticides
+- Annex-1, animal and plant origin foodstuff categories, sub-categories and names of foodstuffs - Annex-2, Maximum Residue Levels (MRLs) of Pesticides which are authorized in Turkey - Annex-3, MRLs authorized in European Union (EU legislation) - Annex-4, Pesticides no longer authorized for usage in Turkey - Annex-5, LOD (Level of Detection) for some pesticides

-The Regulation is updated occasionally by MinFAL and available here in Turkish.
+The regulation is updated occasionally by MinAF and available here in Turkish.

-The current Turkish Food Codex Regulation on Pharmacologically Active Substances and Their Classification Regarding Maximum Residue Limits in Foodstuffs of Animal Origin was published in the Official Gazette on 3/7/2017.
-This replaces the original regulation which was published as no. 28282 dated 05/04/2012 in the Official Gazette and had been amended three times on 7/26/2013, 10/25/2015, and 2/15/2016.
-Pharmacologically active substances, animal type, target tissue, other conditions such as name of residue and maximum residue limits are set in the Regulation.
-The Regulation is available here in Turkish language.
+The current Turkish Food Codex Regulation on Pharmacologically Active Substances and Their Classification Regarding Maximum Residue Limits in Foodstuffs of Animal Origin was published in the Official Gazette on 3/7/2017 and was amended on 2/21/2019.

+Pharmacologically active substances, animal type, target tissue, other conditions such as name of residue and maximum residue limits are set in the Regulation, available here in Turkish language.

 Turkish Food Codex Regulation on Contaminants was published in the Official Gazette no. 28157, dated 12/29/2011, and amended once on 12/19/2012.
-It sets the maximum levels of the certain contaminants (nitrates, mycotoxins, heavy metals, 3-monochloropropane-1,2-diol (3-MCPD), dioxins and dioxin-like

-PCBs, Polycyclic aromatic hydrocarbons and erucic acid) in foodstuffs.
-The Regulation is available here in Turkish language.
+It sets the maximum levels of the certain contaminants (nitrates, mycotoxins, heavy metals, 3-monochloropropane-1,2-diol (3-MCPD), dioxins and dioxin- like PCBs, Polycyclic aromatic hydrocarbons and erucic acid) in foodstuffs.
+It is available here in Turkish language.

-All three Regulations were prepared by MinFAL within the scope of Turkey's harmonization to the EU, however, there are some differences compared to the EU legislation in these regulations.
+All three regulations were prepared by MinAF within the scope of Turkey's harmonization to the EU, however, there are some differences compared to the EU legislation in these regulations.
 The Turkish Food Law maintains provisions for regulators to refer to the Codex Alimentarius or EU Directives if the pesticides, contaminants or pharmacologically active substances are not contained in the Turkish Food Codex.
-Enforcement of these regulations is carried out by Provincial Agricultural Directorates of MinFAL.
+Enforcement of these regulations is carried out by Provincial Agricultural Directorates of MinAF.